watson-developer-cloud/speech-android-sdk/README.md

 Watson Speech Android SDK
 =====================

-An SDK for Android mobile applications enabling use of the Bluemix Watson Speech To Text and Text To Speech APIs from [Watson Developer Cloud][wdc]
+The Watson Speech SDK for the Android platform enables an easy and lightweight interaction with the Bluemix Watson Speech To Text and Text To Speech services.
+The SDK includes support for recording and streaming audio in real time while receving a trasncript of the audio as you speak.
+This project includs an example application that showcases the interaction with both the STT and TTS Watson services in the cloud.

-The SDK include support for recording and streaming audio and receiving a transcript of the audio in response.
+The current version of the sdk uses a minSdkVersion of 9, while the example application uses a minSdkVersion of 16.

 Table of Contents